 7. What if the yacht doesn’t “pass” survey?

 Surveyors don’t pass or fail a yacht.
 They only report their findings and give recommendations and their opinion of “fair market value”.
 With this information supplied, you then decide if you want to accept or reject the yacht or renegotiate with the seller.
 Obviously, the findings and recommendations will also influence whether or not the insurance company will insure the yacht or the lender will finance it.

 8. Who gets the results of the survey?

 You hired the surveyor, so only you get the report, unless you authorize the surveyor to release the survey to anyone else.
 Obviously, you will need to give your insurance broker and/or lender a copy.
-I recommend I also get a copy to assist you in reviewing the surveyor's findings and recommendations.
-Sometimes, if we are negotiating with a seller due to survey findings, I encourage the buyer to provide a copy of the surveyor's recommendations to the seller to support our request for changes to the original purchase agreement.
+We recommend your broker also get a copy to assist you in reviewing the surveyor’s findings and recommendations.
+Sometimes, if we are negotiating with a seller due to survey findings, we encourage the buyer to provide a copy of the surveyor’s recommendations to the seller to support our request for changes to the original purchase agreement.

 9. Should I attend the survey?

 Yes, if at all possible. we don’t recommend shadowing the surveyor(s) all day.
 Give them room to complete their work and then meet with them occasionally to get any update.
 Most surveyors will find you and ask you to look at anything they find that concerns them.